 We endeavour to respond to your application within in 48hrs of receiving it.
 All applications will be opened and reviewed by the Graduate Program Coordinator.

-If you have been selected for an interview you will be contacted via phone.
+If you have been selected for an interview you will be contacted via telephone.
 If you have not been selected for an interview you will receive a letter via email.
 You will have some choice and flexibility when selecting an interview time, the earlier your application is received the more flexibility you will have in selecting a suitable interview time- aim to have your application in at least a week prior to the closing date.

 Interviews consist of a small group interview and an individual interview.
 We don’t ask in depth clinical scenario questions and there are no drug calculation tests or essays.
-Our individual interviews are conducted one on one, in a quiet private room.
+Our individual interviews are conducted in a quiet private room.
 We know that you will be nervous so we aim to make your interview experience fun, interactive and enjoyable.

 Frequently Asked Questions